Skip to main content

 Gambusia affinis A.K.A. "mosquito fish"

-Gambusia affinnis (mosquito eating fish) can flourish in a wide range of temperatures and locations.
+Gambusia affinnis (mosquito eating fish) are small but mighty, they can flourish in a wide range of temperatures and locations.
 They are silvery in color, but may adjust over time to better merge with their habitat.
 Gambusia range in size from 1 to 3 inches.
-These fish have a hearty appetite for mosquito larvae and are capable of consuming several in a day.
+They have a hearty appetite for mosquito larvae, consuming several each day.

 Larval Mosquito Control